teachingaway/teachingaway.github.io/pages/design-patent-for-user-interface.md

 Drawings for dynamic user interactions show a series of static images like a "flip book" or storyboard.

-Apple’s strategy of using design patents to protect user interface elements worked with astonishing success in Apple’s [billion dollar ](http://www.patentlyo.com/patent/2012/08/apple-wins-105-billion-verdict.html)[win](http://arstechnica.com/tech-policy/2012/08/jury-returns-verdict-in-apple-v-samsung/) over Samsung.
-(NOTE:   (later reduced to $600 million, then bumped back up to $900 million, with several issues still on appeal)) But Apple isn’t the only company using this strategy.
+Apple’s strategy of using design patents to protect user interface elements worked with astonishing success in Apple’s [billion dollar ](http://www.patentlyo.com/patent/2012/08/apple-wins-105-billion-verdict.html)[win](http://arstechnica.com/tech-policy/2012/08/jury-returns-verdict-in-apple-v-samsung/) over Samsung. (note: this was later reduced to $600 million, then bumped back up to $900 million, with several issues still on appeal) But Apple isn’t the only company using this strategy.
 Google, Facebook, Microsoft, Adobe have hundreds of design patents on user interface (UI) elements as well as other components of their overall user experience (UX).